react-cosmos/react-cosmos/README.md

 Please see our [Contributing Guide](CONTRIBUTING.md).

-You can also support React Cosmos by becoming a [Sponsor](https://github.com/users/skidding/sponsorship).
+Support the ongoing development of React Cosmos by becoming a [Sponsor](https://github.com/users/skidding/sponsorship).

 ## Live Demo